Ernie Kelly: Career

 Although he was from Melbourne, Kelly started his career in Western Australia.
-He was East Fremantle's leading goal-kicker in 1904 and was also a member of their premiership team that year, alongside his elder brothers Harvey and Otto Kelly.
-The three brothers all crossed to South Fremantle and played together in 1905 and 1906.
+He was East Fremantle's leading goal-kicker in 1904 and also a member of their premiership team that year, alongside his elder brothers Harvey and Otto Kelly.
+The three brothers all joined South Fremantle and played together in 1905 and 1906.
 Harvey Kelly returned to Victoria in 1907 and after Ernie played another season for South Fremantle, he joined his brother at Carlton in 1908.

 Carlton had been premiers the previous two seasons so Kelly could only break into the seniors on eight occasions.
 On his league debut, against Melbourne, he kicked three goals.